 Week 4 reflection

-Our second concern in week four was to explore in detail one of the tools that have been used extensively in healthcare organisations across the world: lean systems.
+Our second concern in week four was to explore in detail one of the tools that has been used extensively in healthcare organisations across the world: lean systems.
 We heard from Dr Nicola Burgess, from Warwick Business School, how lean originated from the Toyota model of manufacturing and was popularised in the text: The Machine that Changed the World.
-We also looked at examples of lean implementation in different health systems, including Australia (Eastern Health) and the English NHS.
-These examples illustrate the transformational potential of lean methods to reduce waste and improve quality, especially when they are part of a longer term strategy.
+We also looked at examples of lean implementation in different health systems, including Australia (Eastern Health) and the UK NHS.
+These examples illustrate the transformational potential of lean methods to reduce waste and improve quality, especially when they are part of a longer-term strategy.
 However, as we also heard from Professor Amrik Shoal of Monash University, lean principles are often very hard to implement in practice and even harder to sustain over time.

 One such method are clinical networks which we will now go on to consider in Week 5.